GabrieleLerani/NN-project/README.md

 # Continuous CNN Implementation in PyTorch

-This repository contains a PyTorch implementation of the Continuous Convolutional Neural Network (CCNN) as described in the paper [*Towards a General Purpose CNN for Long Range Dependencies in ND*](https://arxiv.org/abs/2206.03398) by Romero et al. This CCNN is capable of handling arbitrary input resolutions, dimensionalities, and data lengths using continuous convolutional kernels.
+This repository contains a PyTorch implementation of the Continuous Convolutional Neural Network (CCNN) as described in the paper [*Towards a General Purpose CNN for Long Range Dependencies in ND*](https://arxiv.org/abs/2206.03398).
+This CCNN is capable of handling arbitrary input resolutions, dimensionalities, and data lengths using continuous convolutional kernels.

 ## :sparkles: Features